ou-elot/cse15l-lab-reports/LabReport5.md

 ![Image](birds.png)
 ![Image](serverdge.png)
 *Note: the screenshot of the server is not the whole server and is cut off since the list of birds is too long.
-The bug: The bug was that the original bash script did not include enough parameters to run the start method.
+The bug: The bug was that the original bash script did not use the `java` command correctly, and did not include enough parameters to run the start method.

 **4. All the information needed about the setup**
 a.
 The file & directory structure needed